Starting a psychiatric medication: what the first month is like

 A simple note across the weeks gives the prescriber something concrete to work with at the next appointment.
 Memory blurs the details, and a written record does not.

-Track three things: side effects, sleep, and mood.
+Track a few things: side effects, sleep, mood, and any new or worsening agitation or thoughts of self-harm.
 A line a day is enough.
-Patterns are easy to miss day to day but clear on paper across a month.
+Note when a medication was started or a dose changed, so a later shift can be matched to it.
+Patterns are easy to miss day to day but clear on paper across a month, and a written record often catches partial improvement that would otherwise slip by.
 PsychiatryRx has a printable appointment sheet built for exactly this, and it makes the next visit more useful.

 Why finishing the trial matters